 - Public transport attractiveness

-In order to reach car users, the public transport needs to fulfil other needs than what has previously been in focus.
+In order to reach car users, public transport needs to fulfill other needs than what has previously been in focus.

 - Biodiesel and bio-petrol from forestry waste